-Sage Waters (b.1979), a shaper of things, is a noted drunkard and roustabout who can be found sketching on coffee-stained cocktail napkins in various cafes and bars throughout coastal Spain, Sicily, and many another Mediterranean port of call.
+Sage Waters (b.1979), a shaper of things, is a noted vagabond and roustabout who can be found sketching on coffee-stained cocktail napkins in various cafes and bars throughout peninsular Spain, Sicily, and many another Mediterranean port of call.

 First off, why do you insist on talking about yourself in the 3rd person?